JeanTheDreamer/Diagnostic-Tool-for-Assessing-and-Increasing-the-Sustainability-of-Renewable-Energy-Projects/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing
-We welcome contributions from the community!
-If you'd like to contribute to the Excel SDG Assessment Tool, please follow these guidelines:
+**Contribution Guidelines**

+1. **Fork the Repository**
-1. Fork the repository on GitHub.
+   - Navigate to the GitHub repository and click on the 'Fork' button.
-2. Create a new branch for your modifications (git checkout -b feature-branch).
+2. **Create a New Branch**
+   - In your local clone of the forked repository, create a new branch by running:
+     ```
+     git checkout -b feature-branch
+     ```
+3. **Make Changes and Test Your Code**
-3. Make changes and test your code thoroughly.
+   - Implement your modifications and ensure to test your code thoroughly.
+4. **Submit a Pull Request**
-4. Submit a pull request with a detailed description of your changes.
+   - Once your changes are ready, push your changes back to your GitHub repository and submit a pull request to the original repository.
+Include a detailed description of your changes.
+5. **Cite Our Framework**
+   - If you use our framework to generate a paper, please ensure to cite us!
+Find the paper links in the **Reading List**.

 ## Contact
 For any questions, suggestions, or issues, please contact us through the GitHub issue tracker associated with the repository.